- News and Events

 The Challenges: Poverty, Broken Families, Failing Education and Drugs

 Though many people in cities like New York enjoy the benefits of wealth and privilege, this is a distant myth for those who live in poor, often Spanish-speaking, neighborhoods -- the places where wealthy adults rarely, if ever, go.
 In these troubled areas, where recent drops in the crime rate are not apparent, teenagers still see crime as the most effective, and attractive, way to get ahead.
-Despite the many differences among the kids who are helped by the Andrew Glover program, their personal crises almost always arise from four of the most persistent urban problems:
+Despite the many differences among the kids who are helped by AFJ, their personal crises almost always arise from four of the most persistent urban problems:

 - Concentrated Poverty: In East Harlem, people live in poverty at a rate equal to more than twice that of the city as a whole.
 Despite recent gentrification, life for many on the Lower East Side isn’t much better.
 In fact, the Lower East Side contains one of the country's most concentrated areas of public housing, extending literally for miles.
 Statistically, poverty adversely affects the young, and some children spend a lifetime trying to overcome its effects.